 Are you interested in cybersecurity degree programs?
 Are you looking for cybersecurity scholarships?

-- Professional allowance of $6,000 for SFS Job Fair and other travel, professional certification, etc.
+- Professional allowance of $6,000 for SFS Job Fair and other travel, professional certifications, and other academic necessities

 - Virtual and in-person job fairs in Washington, D.C.

 - Post-graduation government service requirement for a period equivalent to the length of scholarship

 Check out the participating institutions and apply for a scholarship today!

 Looking for more information on how your institution can participate in the SFS program?
 The SFS program includes scholarship and capacity-building components that attract high-caliber students from institutions designated by the National Security Agency (NSA), the Federal Bureau of Investigation (FBI) and CISA as National Centers of Academic Excellence in Cybersecurity and selected by NSF through a competitive process.
 The program provides funding to universities to award support for up to three years to individual students in the general area of cybersecurity or cybersecurity related fields for undergraduate or graduate studies.
 Institutions interested in applying for an SFS award should visit the SFS funding webpage.